educative

 Draai het digitale Rad van interculturele levenskunst!

-Speelwijze van de Digital game Quest for wisdom
+Speelwijze van de Game for wisdom

 Dieren in het woud ― symbool voor natuurlijke wijsheid